Program overview

 Program Structure

 The Welding and Metal Fabrication program is designed to be completed within one academic year of full-time study.
-The program is delivered in a blended format, combining both theoretical and practical components to ensure a comprehensive learning experience.
+This program is delivered through a blended format, combining both theoretical and practical components to ensure a comprehensive learning experience.
 Key features of the program structure include:

 • Hands-on training in welding and metal fabrication techniques.

-• Access to modern tools and equipment relevant to the trade.
+• Access to modern equipment and technology used in the industry.

 Featured Experiences